a snapshot, frozen in time,

 dim the lights, close your eyes,

-It’s same backdrop as mine.
+It’s the same backdrop, yours and mine.

 But it seems we’re stuck, frozen in time,